joanbros5/Werewolves/English/README.md

 1. First of all go with the terminal to the folder where the files are located.

-2. You can directly execute the already created .exe file in a terminal (./Werewolves.exe) to start a game or, if the code of the .cc file is modified, write in the terminal:
+2. You can directly execute the already created .exe file in a terminal (./Werewolves.exe) to start a game.

+If the code of the .cc file is modified, compile the progam writing in the terminal:

 	#g++ -std=c++11 -o Werewolves.exe Werewolves.cc

-3. And then execute the .exe file with:
+And then execute the .exe file with:

 	#./Werewolves.exe

-4. You can exit the program at any time with Ctrl + C.
+3. You can exit the program at any time with Ctrl + C.

 __________________
 -- Functioning --